 Hand Wipes: Most aircraft lavatories don’t have running water.
 They often provide antiseptic wipes or sanitizing gel, but it’s best to have your own supply of wipes, especially when traveling with kids!

 Snacks: Bring plenty of food.
-At some terminals, you can purchase a boxed meal for less than $10 per person, but you won’t receive the meals until you’re onboard.
-Don’t count on the snack bar in the terminal being open; the flight kitchen’s hours can be unpredictable.
+At some terminals, you can purchase a boxed meal for less than $10 per person while checking your bags, but it’s not an option for every flight and you won’t receive the meals until you’re onboard.
+Also, don’t count on buying something to eat at the terminal.
+Many terminals don’t have eateries and if they do, hours are usually limited.

 So there you have it.
 Bring everything on this list, and you should be good to go for your next Space-A flight.
 Hope to see you on a military hop soon!